judbau/Focus-TTS/README.md

   - All letters were converted to lowercase
   - All transcriptions were duplicated

--> The script create_metadata.py was used for these modifications
+The script create_metadata.py was used for these modifications.

 - The WAV files were modified:
   - They were re-sampled to a frequency of 22050 Hz using convert_wavs_to_22050.py